 My favorite creative act of Jesus was gathering blue-collar workmen and marginalized women and crafting them into a force that would change the world.
 He built a church — and if you’ve had a bad experience with contemporary churches, I invite you to replace the word church with community — that subversively sought out, honored, and served the unlovely, the diseased, the broken, and the dead.
 It breaks my heart to hear people say they love Jesus but have no use for the church.
 Yes, many of the corporate, industrialized aspects of the modern church bear more resemblance to the local megaplex or department store than they do to a countercultural group of ragged lovers and servants, but deep down, the church is something Jesus established.
 I believe today he longs to call out to her in her manufactured tomb, like he did to his friend Lazarus, “Come out!” (pages 242-243)

-Your Turn: Read more for yourself by downloading the introduction and the first chapter for free.
-Are you convinced by Thompson’s case for crafting a handmade faith in a mass-market world?
+Your Turn: Are you convinced by Thompson’s case for crafting a handmade faith in a mass-market world?

 Disclosure: I received a complimentary copy of this book through the Speakeasy blogging book review network.
 I was not required to write a positive review, and the opinions I’ve expressed here are my own.